taocpp/sequences/README.md

   Notes:

   The implementation has O(log N) instantiation depth.
 This allows for very large sequences without the need to increase the compiler's default instantiation depth limits.
-For example, GCC and Clang generate `index_sequence<10000>` in <0.15s (on my machine, of course).
-The STL's version, when trying to create `index_sequence<5000>` and with its O(N) implementation, requires ~30s, >3GB of RAM and `-ftemplate-depth=5100`.
+For example, GCC and Clang generate `index_sequence<10000>` in ~0.15s (on my machine, of course).
+The standard library version, when trying to create `index_sequence<5000>` and with its O(N) implementation, requires ~30s, >3GB of RAM and `-ftemplate-depth=5100`.

 * Header `tao/seq/sum.hpp`